Anchorsify/Anchorsify.github.io/_pages/Sand.md

 #### -=[ Jiton - Magnetism Release ]=-
 Though commonly referred to as ‘magnetic’ Chakra, in actuality it is a little more nuanced: Jiton can react with even non-ferrous metals, and Monkasei are rarely so overt as to carry around dozens of pounds of iron to make use of their Kekkei Genkai.
 Rather, they tend to exert control over another substance--almost always Sand, though that might just be a matter of convenience, as it’s light-weight and there’s an infinite supply in their homeland--which is infused with a metal in some form or fashion to thereby control it.
 Previous Kazekages were known for their Iron Sand and Gold Dust usage, but every Monkasei has their own preferences as to how they utilize their talent, and it’s not known whether the choice is simply a matter of preference, or if different Monkasei can control different metals better than others.

-Any Raiton or Doton technique can be converted into a Jiton technique, with the following changes:
+Any Raiton or Doton technique can be converted to Jiton as a Chakra +5, Speed +0 link, with the following changes:
- - +5 Chakra cost
  - Grant 1 Charge, a stacking self-status effect which lasts for (20+Rank*5) IC.
  - They gain a ‘Sand’ cost in Gallons, according to the Rank of the jutsu: 2 for E, 4 for D, 8 for C, 16 for B, 32 for A.
  - Any technique with an Upkeep requires an amount of Gallons of Sand equal to its Upkeep to maintain (i.e, Doton: Domu requires 10 Gallons of Sand that become unusable until you end its Upkeep), replacing the rank-based requirement if it is higher.
 Similarly, the Charge these techniques grant does not fade until the Upkeep is dismissed (allowing Doton: Domu to grant 1 Charge until you end its Upkeep).